ktroach/drones/README.md

 ```
 $ npm run b
 ```

-### Deployment
-The application has been deployed to Heroku for review using the Heroku CI process intergration with Github.
-The application can be found at: https://welltrax-drones.herokuapp.com/

 ### Design
 Architectually, this application was designed to use the latest React features, such as: useState, useEffect, reduce, map, and more.
 Modern conventions were used in the code for this project: async/await.